sevabit/sevabit-android-wallet/doc/FAQ.md

 Keep calm and make a new wallet.

-## Why does it make a 'loki' folder?
+## Why does it make a 'sevabit' folder?
-This is a new feature of Loki core to share certain key images with other Loki forks.
+This is a new feature of Sevabit core to share certain key images with other Sevabit forks.

 ## CrAzYpass is awesome - but I don't want it!
 Creating a file named `.nocrazypass` in the wallets folder will disable generation of crazypass for NEW passwords (new wallet or change password).